 - A zine fair where students from partner schools will be part of a large exchange of self-published works

 - An artisan market where art and design students will sell paintings, illustrations, fashion, homewares and more

-- Community visits to the inter-generational Secrets project with aged care residents and students presenting their finished stories
+- Community visits to the inter-generational Secrets project with aged care residents and students presenting their stories

 Teachmeet and panel discussion: Educating the New Creatives.
 A Teachmeet professional development for teachers to share experiences and examples of best practice in teaching young creative students.
 This will begin with a panel discussion about project based learning with students, teachers and industry professionals followed by short presentations from educators across Sydney.

 Linking to community and industry

 Our event links young people with the community and aspires to generate empathy and confidence.
 Students will build relationships with aged-care residents, with the land, with industry professionals and with their own future.
 It’s a bold example of schools working with external agencies and industry to meet new demands.